 (you can choose which combination of these title options you prefer!)

 Depending on the workshop length, other areas such as singing styles and phrasing, songwriting, effective use of a metronome and music theory can be included.
 Then we do it in groups... improvising songs and learning to interact as a band.
-And I'm working on a more advance (but still fun) workshop called "Be Like The Back Beat: Gear Shift your Brain: Words & Beatbox for Rhythmic Displacement & Polyrhythm"... stay tuned!
+And I'm working on a more advance (but still fun) workshop called "Beat Speak: Gear Shift your Brain: Words & Beatbox for Rhythmic Displacement & Polyrhythm"... stay tuned!
+There's a few preliminary example of it at: https://www.facebook.com/malwebb1/videos/861130668098397/ and https://youtu.be/pwfcv7ioHdE

 I can do anywhere from an hour to 12 hours (that was full on), but 2-3 hours is ideal for thoroughness without exhaustion!
 And 12-30 participants is ideal, but really any number is workable (I had ~200 participants for an hour at the 2003/2004 Woodford Folk Festival).
 It suits people of any age, particularly the adventurous.
 I've done workshops for the Australian Girls Choir, the Victorian College of the Arts, the Melbourne Millennium Chorus, the AcaFellas (male choir), Voiceworks WA and at many festivals around Australia and Europe.
 Upcoming workshops are posted in the gig guide.